HEIGHT: Heterogeneous Interaction Graph Transformer for Robot Navigation in Crowded and Constrained Environments: Discussions, Limitations, and Future Work

 \subsection{Training method}

-\textbf{Lessons learned:} Deep RL enables the robot to explore the environment and learn meaningful behaviors through trial and error.
+\textbf{Lessons learned:} Deep RL is a promising tool to solve robotic problems that are beyond the capabilities of traditional rule-based methods without large-scale real-world datasets.
+It enables the robot to explore the environment and learn meaningful behaviors through trial and error.
 Without heuristics or demonstrations, the robot has to collect reward signals to improve its policy.
 Consequently, simulation development with a randomization scheme and a good reward design are indispensable to the performance of our method.

-\textbf{Limitation and future work:} Nevertheless, our method is subjective to the inherent limitations of RL, such as the need to build simulations, low training data efficiency, and difficulties in long-horizon tasks.
-In future work, combining the RL policy with other traditional planners or imitation learning has the potential to alleviate these problems~\cite{raj2024rethinking}.
+\textbf{Limitation and future work:} Our method is subjective to the inherent limitations of RL, such as the need for simulators, low training data efficiency, and difficulties in long-horizon tasks.
+In addition, preventing performance degradation of the policy when inevitable distribution shifts happen, especially in real-world, is challenging.
+In future work, combining the RL policy with other planners, imitation learning, or foundation models may alleviate these problems~\cite{raj2024rethinking}.